3035689025/ENGG1340_COMP2113_Group-project/README.md

-# ENGG1340_COMP2113_Group-project
+# Officer
-Group 20

-Team members: Lian Ho Yeung (3035714260), Luk Chin Kiu (3035689025)

-## Title of project: Officer
+## a story-based RPG ASCII game
 _a game inspired by Papers Please_

+Members
+Lian Ho Yeung (3035714260)
+Luk Chin Kiu (3035689025)
+-- Group 20 of ENGG1340_COMP2113 --

+#### Game description:
+"Officer" is a story-based RPG (role-playing game) based on the game “Papers please”.
+Although we have borrowed concepts such as checking documents and secret missions from the original game, the gameplay and story of “Officer” is completely original.

 #### Settings:
 Year 2077: Earth is opening after 30 years of self-isolation\
 Location: Earth Border \
 Role: Border officer, B-263-54

-#### Game description:
-"Officer" is a story-based RPG (role-playing game) based on the game “Papers please”.
-Although we have borrowed concepts such as checking documents and secret missions from the original game, the gameplay and story of “Officer” is completely original.

 In this game, players take up the position of a border officer to Earth, where it is opened after 30 years of isolation.
 By cross-referencing the documents presented by visitors and data provided by your superior, players have to approve or disapprove visitors’ entry to the recently opened Earth.
 As the difficulty rises (weeks elapsed), more details will need to be inspected by the players and more events (secret missions) will be prompted.
 The following is an example of a passport from a visitor: